 3.9 Financing Assistance.

 Contractor agrees that it will make available to Owner and Lender (and any independent engineer or other consultants retained by Lender) information relating to the status of the Work, including but not limited to information relating to the design, procurement, engineering, construction, start-up, commissioning and testing of the Facility, and such other matters as Owner may reasonably request.
-Contractor shall furnish such usual and customary consents to assignment, certifications and representations and opinions of counsel, addressed to Owner and Lender, as may be reasonably requested by Owner or Lender, provided, however, that the same do not materially increase Contractor’s cost, time of performance or business risk.
+Contractor shall furnish such usual and customary consents to assignment, certifications and representations and opinions of counsel, addressed to Owner and Lender, as may be reasonably requested by Owner or Lender, provided, however, that the same do not increase Contractor’s cost, time of performance or business risk.

 3.10 Not Used.